Dead Line (2005)

 A teen left home alone during a lonely December afternoon tries to avoid a run-in with a violent escaped mental patient.

 The third film I made in the Advanced Videomaking class, but in many ways the weakest of the group.
 Obviously, by this point I had pretty much worked out a lot of the technical issues (such as the camera hunting for focus like it did at times in The Vase), so it's probably in many ways the most technically polished of these shorts.

 The plot, however, is another story.
-The Vase had taken me a fairly long to to make, and I didn't rush it because I wanted it to turn out well.
-As a result, my third project ended up being very rushed, because I had to get something done before the end of the semester.
+The Vase had taken me a fairly long time to make, and I didn't rush through it because I wanted it to turn out well.
+As a result, my third project ended up being very rushed because I had to get something done before the end of the semester.